 This could be worth considering if you don’t want to turn your hobby totally into a business.

-They are stress free ways to get out in the world and forget about troubles such as money.
+They are stress-free ways to get out and forget about troubles such as money.

-Staying in your local area rather than travelling a few hours out of town will cut down on petrol, whilst joining a club is often beneficial with the options to lone equipment, car share and ultimately meet like-minded people.
+Staying in your local area rather than traveling a few hours out-of-town will cut down on petrol, while joining a club is often beneficial with the options to loan equipment, car share, and ultimately meet like-minded people.

 - How to stop the debt explosion before it stops you (canadianbudgetbinder.com)